Cane corso puppy-The earliest socialization

 Is your Cane Corso a "Super dog"?

 Of course, he is.
-But "Super dog" is also a name for the U.S. Military program for even earlier puppy socialization.
+But “Super Dog” is also a name for the U.S. military program for even earlier puppy socialization.
 It is created to improve the performance of military dogs.
-The original name of this program is "Bio Sensor."
-Numerous studies determined that 35% of the mammal's performance is heritable, and 65% is attributable to training, nutrition, and management.
-Well, they found a way to get the most of it.
+The original name of this program is “Bio Sensor.”
+Numerous studies have determined that 35% of the mammal’s performance is heritable and 65% is attributable to training, nutrition, and management.
+Well, they found a way to get the most out of it.

 This program starts when a puppy is only three days old and lasts until the sixteenth day.
-Now you are asking why so early?
-The researchers discovered that the pups are the most sensitive in this period of life on thermal and tactile stimulation, motion, and locomotion.
+Now you are asking why so early.
+The researchers discovered that the pups are the most sensitive in this period of life to thermal and tactile stimulation, motion, and locomotion.
 They are focused only on these senses because puppies can only smell, suck milk, and crawl in that stage.
-They don't have body temperature regulation, so they stick to their mum or crawl to their littermate's pile to warm up.
+They don’t have body temperature regulation, so they stick to their mom or crawl to their littermate’s pile to warm up.
 The idea is to expose the pup to the stimulus they are not used in that period of life.
-This will move the tolerance borders of the puppy and make him superior when he grows up.
+This will move the tolerance boundaries of the puppy and make him superior when he grows up.

-That five early stress exercise done on puppies in an early stage of life improved several things when they grow up.
+The five early stress exercises done on puppies in an early stage of life improved several things when they grew up.

-That small amount of stress is enough to stimulate the hormonal system so it can control pressure better as an adult.
+That small amount of stress stimulates the hormonal system to control pressure better as an adult.
 As a result, sexual maturity was attained sooner.
 They were more resistant to diseases, especially some forms of cancer and infections.
-They responded much better to the extreme climate, and they solved problems faster with fewer mistakes.
+They responded much better to the extreme climate and solved problems faster with fewer mistakes.

 They concluded that stress in small amounts on the puppy could produce adults with maximal performance.